Where to Stay in Chicago First Time: Best Areas

 Chicago Loop is the best place to stay in Chicago for first-time travelers due prime location.
 If you stay here, you will be located in the heart of the city, within easy access to sights, as well as restaurants, bars, and shops.

-What are the best areas to stay in Chicago?
+What are the best areas to stay in Chicago for tourists?

 Chicago Loop, West Loop, South Loop, River North, Magnificent Mile, Old Town, Lincoln Park, and Theatre District are the best areas to stay in Chicago because they are the most popular areas for tourists that offer a wide range of attractions and amenities.